Sound Card Assembly Guide

 System Overview:

 The Sound Card interfaces with the LCC Fusion Node Card, which handles the LCC Events.
 Once an event is triggered (such as a train passing a sensor or a control panel command), the corresponding MP3 file is played on one of the four connected DFPlayer modules.
-The output from the DFPlayers is routed through the I/O Breakout Board to speakers located across the layout, ensuring immersive sound throughout the environment.
+The output from the DFPlayers is routed through the Digital I/O Breakout Board to speakers located across the layout, ensuring immersive sound throughout the environment.

 flowchart LR;